Colonial Nigeria: Overview

-Through a progressive sequence of regimes, the British imposed Crown Colony government on much of the area of West Africa which came to be known as Nigeria, a form of rule which was both autocratic and bureaucratic.
-After initially adopting an indirect rule approach, in 1906 the British merged the small Lagos Colony and the Southern Nigeria Protectorate into a new Colony of Southern Nigeria, and in 1914 that was combined with the Northern Nigeria Protectorate to form the Colony and Protectorate of Nigeria.
+Through a progressive sequence of regimes, the British imposed Crown Colony and protectorate government on parts of West Africa which came to be known as Nigeria, a form of rule which was both autocratic and bureaucratic.
+After initially adopting an indirect rule approach, in 1906 the British merged the small Lagos Colony and the Southern Nigeria Protectorate into a new Southern Nigeria Protectorate, and in 1914 that was combined with the Northern Nigeria Protectorate to form the Colony and Protectorate of Nigeria.
 Administration and military control of the territory was conducted primarily by white Britons, both in London and in Nigeria.

 Following military conquest, the British imposed an economic system designed to profit from African labour.
 The essential basis of this system was a money economy—specifically the British pound sterling—which could be demanded through taxation, paid to cooperative natives, and levied as a fine.

 The amalgamation of different ethnic and religious groups into one federation created internal tension which persists in Nigeria to the present day.